 Another possibility is actually erasing one's tax liability if a taxpayer gave something of greater value to a welfare recipient, such as a job.
 For example, instead of paying $10,000 to the recipient, I might give him a part-time job paying $20,000 per year.
 That would be good for him because he would have more money.
 It would be good for me, because I would get $20,000 of work from him.

 Besides giving money or a job, one might give other valuable things or services, such as food, clothing, shelter, healthcare, or energy.
 I've given free firewood just because I wanted to help others, expecting nothing in return, but to motivate more people to do that, they must be given something in return, such as reduced tax liability.
 It takes money to purchase a chainsaw, fuel it, and maintain it.
 Replacement chains cost $25, and I've gone through dozens of them, in addition to four chainsaws.
-Then there is the safety equipment (gloves, helmet, eye protection, and special chainsaw clothing) that needs periodic replacement, along with the tractor and trailer used to transport logs from the tree to the woodpile.
+Then there is the safety equipment (gloves, helmet, mask, eye protection, and special chainsaw clothing) that needs periodic replacement, along with the tractor and trailer used to transport logs from the tree to the woodpile.
 The tree itself is valuable, as is the time required to turn it into firewood, so it isn't unreasonable for people who put out so much money, time, and effort to be compensated for it.

 A new career: tax liaisons